Ricardo Jérez (footballer, born 1986): Chattanooga Red Wolves (2023–present)

 Jérez signed with USL League One club Chattanooga Red Wolves on 10 January 2023.

 International career

 Jerez made his debut for Guatemala in a January 2006 friendly match against the United States.
 He has represented his country in 2 FIFA World Cup qualification processes and at the 2009 UNCAF Nations Cup.

 In 2008, he was selected for the Guatemala U-23 squad to participate in the 2008 CONCACAF Men's Olympic Qualifying where they could not qualify for the 2008 Summer Olympics.

 He played in all of his team's matches at the 2011 CONCACAF Gold Cup, and was the starting goalkeeper for Guatemala in 11 of Guatemala's 12 matches during the 2014 FIFA World Cup qualification.

+Personal life

+Jérez's father, also named Ricardo Jérez, was also a professional footballer.